NitsanAmit/Spotifun/src/README.md

 # Deployment checklist + walkthrough

-1. Make sure app-consts.ts is not commited, but does contain:
+1. Make sure app-consts.ts is not committed, but does contain:
     * The client id
     * The client secret
-    * The corrent redirect uri: https://spotifun-d2f93.firebaseapp.com/
+    * The correct redirect uri: https://spotifun-d2f93.firebaseapp.com/

 2. Run `npm run build`.
-3. Run `Firebase deploy`.
+3. Run `firebase deploy`.